NareshModina/ML/readme.md

 | Gradient Boosting   | ✅            | ✅        |

 > [!NOTE]
-> Sub directory [basic](https://github.com/NareshModina/ML/tree/main/basic) contains python files for all the algorithms listed in the table for both regression and classification task
+> Sub directory [basic](https://github.com/NareshModina/ML/tree/main/basic) contains python files for all the algorithms listed in the table for both regression and classification task.

 Enjoy experimenting with machine learning algorithms!